 Hanoi Is the Most Cheapest City

-The food price in Hanoi is one of the cheapest in the world.
+The food price in Hanoi is one of the Cheapest And Most Expensive Cities in the world.
 The city is famous for its street food culture, with the majority of food sold in small stalls on the city’s sidewalks.
 It makes eating in Hanoi an affordable option for any traveler.
 It also allows you to sample some of the traditional Vietnamese dishes that have been around for centuries.